Donald Trump sounded more like a twentieth-century European strongman on Friday than the president of the American republic.

 A property mogul and hotelier who inherited most of his wealth, Trump complained that politicians are “all talk and no action” and promised that, under his leadership, government would be given back to “the people”.

-It wasn’t for nothing that the vice chancellor of Germany, Sigmar Gabriel, found Trump’s inauguration speech disconcerting.
+It wasn’t for nothing that the vice chancellor of Germany, Sigmar Gabriel, found Trump’s inaugural speech disconcerting.